How to cast data types in Python

 {'name': 'Alice', 'age': 30}

-When you need to convert a string into a complex Python object like a list or dictionary, the ast module is your best bet.
-The ast.literal_eval() function safely parses strings containing Python literals.
-It's a secure alternative to the standard eval() function, which can execute arbitrary code and introduce security risks.
+When you need to parse a string that represents a Python data structure, the ast.literal_eval() function is your best bet.
+It safely evaluates a string containing a Python literal expression—like a list or dictionary—and converts it into the corresponding object.
+This is a much safer alternative to the built-in eval() function, which can execute arbitrary code and poses a security risk.

 Advanced casting approaches